+c.
+State, County and Local Agencies.

-- b.
-Other Federal Agencies.
-Other Federal agencies work closely with the Corps to provide their agency support for the various project purposes of R. F. Henry and to meet the Federal requirements for which they might be responsible.
-The responsibilities and interagency coordination between the Corps and the Federal agencies are discussed in Paragraph 9-02. - c.
-State Agencies.
-The Alabama Office of Water Resources (OWR) administers programs for river basin management, river assessment, water supply assistance, water conservation, flood mapping, the National Flood Insurance Program and water resources development.
-Further, OWR serves as the State Liaison with Federal agencies on major water resources related projects, conducts any special studies on instream flow needs, and administers environmental education and outreach programs to increase awareness of Alabama's water resources.
+1) Alabama.
+The Alabama Office of Water Resources (OWR) administers programs for river basin management, river assessment, water supply assistance, water conservation, flood mapping, the National Flood Insurance Program, and water resources development.
+Further, OWR serves as the state liaison with Federal agencies on major water resources related projects, conducts any special studies on instream flow needs, and administers environmental education and outreach programs to increase awareness of Alabama's water resources.

-The Alabama Department of Environmental Management Drinking Water Branch works closely with the more than 700 water systems in Alabama that provide safe drinking water to four million citizens.
+i.
+The ADEM Drinking Water Branch works closely with the more than 700 water systems in Alabama that provide safe drinking water to four million citizens.

+ii.
 The Alabama Chapter of the Soil and Water Conservation Society fosters the science and the art of soil, water, and related natural resource management to achieve sustainability.

-- d.
+d.
 Stakeholders.
-Many non-Federal stakeholder interest groups are active in the ACT Basin.
+Many non-federal stakeholder interest groups are active in the ACT Basin.
 The groups include lake associations, M&I water users, navigation interests, environmental organizations, and other basin-wide interests groups.
-Coordinating water management activities with the interest groups, State and Federal agencies, and others is accomplished as required on an ad-hoc basis and on regularly scheduled water management teleconferences when needed to share information regarding water control regulation actions and gather stakeholder feedback.
-The ACT Basin Master Water Control Manual includes a list of State and Federal agencies and active stakeholders in the ACT Basin that have participated in the ACT Basin water management teleconferences and meetings. - e.
-Alabama Power Company.
+Coordinating water management activities with the interest groups, State and Federal agencies, and others is accomplished as required on an ad-hoc basis and on regularly scheduled water management teleconferences that occur during unusual flood or drought conditions to share information regarding water control regulation actions and gather stakeholder feedback.
+The Master Water Control Manual includes a list of State and Federal agencies and active stakeholders in the ACT Basin that have participated in the ACT Basin water management teleconferences and meetings.

+e.
+APC.
 The APC owns and operates hydropower projects within the State, and controls most of the storage in the ACT Basin, as shown below in Table 9-1.
-The R. E. "Bob" Woodruff Lake controls less than two percent of the conservation storage in the ACT Basin.
+The R. E. "Bob" Woodruff Lake controls less than 2 percent of the conservation storage in the ACT Basin.

 Project Storage (acre-feet) Percentage

-Allatoona 284,580 10.8%
+Allatoona 270,247 10.3

-Carters 157,402 6.0%
+Carters 141,402 5.4

-Weiss 263,417 10.0%
+Weiss 263,417 10.1

-H. Neely Henry 118,210 4.5%
+H. Neely Henry 118,210 4.5

-Logan Martin 144,383 5.5%
+Logan Martin 141,897 5.4

-Lay 92,352 3.5%
+Lay 92,352 3.5

-Mitchell 51,577 1.9%
+Mitchell 51,577 2.0

-Jordan/Bouldin 19,057 0.7%
+Jordan/Bouldin 19,057 0.7

-Harris 207,317 7.9%
+Harris 207,318 7.9

-Martin 1,202,340 45.7%
+Martin 1,202,340 46.0

-Yates 6,928 0.3%
+Yates 6,928 0.3

-R. F. Henry (R. E. "Bob" Woodruff) 36,450 1.4%
+R. F. Henry (R. E. "Bob" Woodruff) 36,450 1.4

-Millers Ferry (William "Bill" Dannelly) 46,704 1.8%
+Millers Ferry (William "Bill" Dannelly) 46,704 1.8